bombasticSlacks/Aspirant/Game/Channel.md

 * [Focus](Example-Gear#Focus)

 #### Maintaining Focus
 Some channelled abilities will require you to remain focused on them.
 A character can focus on 1 channelled spell at a time and while focusing any additional channels performed are at a -2.
-Generally, after an hour of channelling a spell, a character needs to make an athletics test or become exhausted and be forced to end the [Channel](Channel).
+Generally, after an hour of channelling a spell, a character needs to make an athletics test or become exhausted and be forced to end the [Will](Spirit#Will).
 This test repeats every hour.

 ### Example Activities